top of page

 Guardianes de la Cuenca

-We build and make information visible in community
+We build and make information visible to the community.

 Individual and collective actions are necessary to consolidate the defense of the common good and reconfigure our relationship with this element.

-We support environmental protections by providing information, coordinating and looking for international cases to consolidate the application of socio-environmental rights.
+We provide support to environmental lawsuits by facilitating information, coordinating and seeking international cases to consolidate the recognition of socio-environmental rights.

 Citizen monitoring through the app